AWS-FCJ-ECS-Workshop/Amazon-ECS-Immersion-Day/networking/content/4-service-connect-with-tls/3-deploy-other-services/_index.md

   }'
 ```

----

-### Set up TLS on ECS Service Connect for the Assets Service
+#### Configure TLS for the Assets Service

-Update the **Assets** Service to enable TLS for ECS Service Connect:
+Execute the following command to enable TLS encryption for the Assets Service using ECS Service Connect:

 ```bash
 aws ecs update-service \